Skip to main content

 ROI calculation: what does it look like in concrete terms?

-A simple calculation starts by recording the current annual cost of conventional disinfection.
+A simple calculation starts by recording the current annual costs for conventional disinfection.
 Make an overview of:

 1. Purchase current disinfectants (including transport and storage costs)